Rights Leaders Must Surrender

 What could I have communicated more clearly?

-Did I follow up the way I should have?
+Did I follow up as I should have?

 Did I provide enough support, direction, or care?